North Korea is still working on its ballistic missile program

 From 'Rocket Man' to Chairman: Trump praises NK in 2018 U.N. speechSep.
 25, 201801:20

-The think tank report released Monday said researchers had identified 13 of an estimated 20 undeclared North Korean missile bases, and included a detailed analysis of one facility, the Sakkanmol Missile Operating Base, about 50 miles north of the Demilitarized Zone separating North and South Korea.
+The private report released Monday said researchers had identified 13 of an estimated 20 undeclared North Korean missile bases, and included a detailed analysis of one facility, the Sakkanmol Missile Operating Base, about 50 miles north of the Demilitarized Zone separating North and South Korea.

 The report was prepared by a group called Beyond Parallel, a program at the Center for Strategic and International Studies in Washington.
 It was led by Victor Cha, a former diplomat who was considered by the Trump administration for the job of ambassador to South Korea, but could not get on board with Trump's approach.